-If you have returned your Contract, Branding Contract and completed all the conditions we will release the grant payment.
+If you have returned your Contract and completed all the conditions we will release the grant payment.
 The Contract needs to be signed by both the Headteacher and Chair of Governors and have all bank details correctly completed.
 These bank details need to match the bank statement you have previously provided to the charity.
 Your Grants Manager will email you to inform you of the exact date of payment.

 1. Will someone from the Charity visit the school to assess the project?

 Yes, we aim to visit all projects before sending out an Application Form.
 Sometimes a visit may be carried out by one of the charity's specialist advisors, but you will be informed if this is the case.
 For long term grants of up to three years we also carry out monitoring visits.
 If you have a project that runs on specific dates, please provide your Grants Manager with a range of dates so that they can ensure they are able to attend a session.

 2. If we receive a grant will we need to complete lots of paperwork for monitoring?

 Because we need to learn from the experience of those who received grants we expect reports on the progress of each project.
 Without this feedback, examples of good practice and valuable initiatives can be lost.
 The information we get back from supported projects will also help shape future policy.